About the performance

 Come celebrate with this annual tradition.
 This year, Handel’s epic setting of biblical texts features Dutch early music specialist Jan Willem de Vriend and a cast from Australia, Belgium and Germany.
 While most audiences would be familiar with the strident refrains of the Hallelujah Chorus, many may not be acquainted with the larger work from which it originated.

-Pre-concert talk: Join Megan Burslem for a pre-concert conversation inside Hamer Hall from 5.45pm.
+Join Megan Burslem for a pre-concert conversation inside Hamer Hall.